transkatgirl/KatWebSite/docs/core.md

 7. Page building (part 2)
    - The Site object, along with the Liquid includes, is used to finish building all the Pages inside the Site.
      1. If the HTML sanitizer is enabled and the Page contains HTML, the Page's HTML is sanitized.
-     2. If the Layout renderer is enabled and a `layout` Liquid variable is set, the specified Liquid layout is applied to the Page.
+     2. If the Layout renderer is enabled and a `layout` Liquid variable is set, the specified Liquid layout is loaded from `layout_dir` and applied to the Page.
 8. Page writing
    - All Page objects inside the Site are written to the Builder's `output` directory.
 9. File re-linking